uday160386/uday160386.github.io/_pages/about.md

   <a href="https://www.instagram.com/vukclicks/"><i class="fab fa-fw fa-instagram icon-pad-right" aria-hidden="true" style="font-size:25px"></i></a> -->

-With extensive global experience in the information technology sector, I have positioned myself as an Engineering Tech Lead, commencing my career at the age of 20.
+With 17 years of rich experience in the IT sector, I currently serve as an Engineering Tech Lead, having embarked on my career at the age of 20.
+My professional journey has been marked by significant contributions in areas such as Open API Banking, Neo Banking, Mobile Banking, AI/ML, Generative AI Apps, Payments, Loans, Energy and Utilities, product lifecycle management, and FinTech.

-My professional expertise encompasses Backend engineering, mobile applications, digital banking, financial technology, payment systems, energy utilities, and product lifecycle management.
+I have played pivotal roles in large-scale initiatives, driving digital transformations, executing technology migrations, delivering software solutions, and developing cloud-native products tailored for both B2B and B2C environments.
+My expertise lies in Solutioning and delivery of scalable, reliable and secured back-end services leveraging modern tech stacks and Agile frameworks, while rigorously applying best practices such as, SOLID principles, design patterns, and the twelve-factor app methodology.

-Throughout my career, I have successfully contributed to enterprise-level initiatives, including digital transformations, foundational projects, technology migrations, software delivery, the adoption of modern technologies, and the development of cloud-enabled products for both business-to-business and business-to-consumer applications.
+Moreover, I have refined my leadership capabilities through the implementation of SAFe (Scaled Agile Framework) practices, fostering collaboration with customers, internal teams, external stakeholders, and sales divisions to expedite product launches effectively.

 I utilize this platform to share and publish technical stories focused on Green Software, AI in the Cloud, AI Apps epecially Speech Recognition, and Natural Language Processing (NLP).